-Debate on Catalonia, University of Copenhagen: Prof. Marlene Wind, right, asked fugitive Catalan politician Puigdemont, center, if the rights of the approximately 50 percent of the Catalans who don’t favor separation from Spain weren’t being trampled in the rush to independence.
+During the debate on Catalonia at the Facullty of Social Sciences, University of Copenhagen, Prof. Marlene Wind asked Catalan politician Puigdemont if the rights of the approximately 50 percent of the Catalans who don’t favor separation from Spain weren’t being trampled in the rush to independence

 ESCAPE TO BELGIUM